This is a summary of the funding and money options available to students with dependent children.

-Some full-time and part-time students can apply to the living expenses support scheme (LESS) to be considered for an additonal grant.
+Some full-time and part-time students can apply to the living expenses support scheme (LESS) to be considered for an additional grant.
 You must be assessed as a home student.

 State Benefits and Tax Credits

 Some students with children may be able to claim state benefits while they study eg Housing Benefit.
-For information about who can claim as a full-time student, please visit our full-time benefit pages.
-Part-time students should visit our benefits for part-time students page.
+For information about who can claim, please visit our state benefits page.